SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Sequence of Equally Typed Items : ``array``
 -------------------------------------------

-mandatory Data Properties
+Mandatory Data Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"members"``:
-    the datatype of the elements.
+    the datatype of the elements

 ``"maxlen"``:
     the maximum length, counting the number of elements

-optional data property
+Optional Data Property
 ~~~~~~~~~~~~~~~~~~~~~~

 ``"minlen"``:
     the minimum length, default is 0

-example
+Example
 ~~~~~~~
 ``{"type": "array", "min": 3, "max": 10, "members": {"type": "int", "min": 0, "max": 9}}``

-transport
+Transport
 ~~~~~~~~~
 as JSON-array